 After rewatching Ocean’s 11 (the 1962 original) last month, I was reminded of what a magical entertainer Sammy Davis Jr. was as he easily stole the film away from the likes of Frank Sinatra, Dean Martin, Cesar Romero, and Angie Dickinson.
 To my delight, I then discovered that Amazon Prime had the PBS American Masters documentary Sammy Davis Jr.: I’ve Gotta Be Me.
 I had first seen this film last year and it hadn’t left my mind since.
 It’s a wonderfully made documentary, as most American Masters entries are, but what really stuck with me was Davis himself.
 He was a fantastic performer — a perfect impressionist, a gorgeous singer, a great actor, and a magnificent dancer — but he was also one of many Black entertainers in 20th-century America who struggled with intense racism.

 As the documentary takes us through Davis’s career, we’re shown how he fit into American history, specifically Black American history.
 For example, in WWII he was in the first integrated infantry, where he was beaten and terrorized by his fellow soldiers.
-He received death threats for his romances with White women and for kissing a White actress in the Broadway musical Golden Boy.
-When he began doing impressions of White movie stars as part of the act he did with his father and godfather, it terrified them because it was a subtle yet dangerous switch on minstrelsy, a horrifically racist type of performance that perpetuates Black stereotypes.
+He received death threats for his romances with white women and for kissing a white actress in the Broadway musical Golden Boy.
+When he began doing impressions of white movie stars as part of the act he did with his father and godfather, it terrified them because it was a subtle yet dangerous switch on minstrelsy, a horrifically racist type of performance that perpetuates Black stereotypes.

-Davis once said that he felt “accepted by the Black race but never the Black community,” a concept that I’ve Gotta Be Me explores as it looks at Davis’s legacy, the mistakes he made, and what he was willing to do to get approval from White audiences, such as the racist jokes he endured from the Rat Pack.
+Davis once said that he felt “accepted by the Black race but never the Black community,” a concept that I’ve Gotta Be Me explores as it looks at Davis’s legacy, the mistakes he made, and what he was willing to do to get approval from white audiences, such as the racist jokes he endured from the Rat Pack.
 Is I’ve Gotta Be Me the most comprehensive documentary it could be?
 I’ll be honest, it isn’t.
-But thanks to its use of archival material and the magnetism of its subject, it whets your appetite to learn even more about Davis and encourages you to think about what he experienced as a Black, Jewish man who wanted nothing more than to be seen as simply an entertainer.
+But thanks to its use of archival material and the magnetism of its subject, it whets your appetite to learn even more about Davis and encourages you to think about what he experienced as a Black, Cuban, Jewish man who wanted nothing more than to be seen as simply an entertainer.